hyperspy/hyperspy/doc/user_guide/visualisation.rst

    :align:   center
    :width:   500

-   Custom colormap and switched off colorbar and scalebar in an image stack plot.
+   Custom colormap and switched off scalebar in an image stack plot.

 Customizing the "navigator"
 ===========================